nycmeshnet/docs/content/networking/vpnl2tpipsec.md

 1. Make sure you have the L2TP/IPsec NetworkManager plugin installed (`NetworkManager-l2tp-gnome` on Fedora)
 1. Add a new VPN of type 'Layer 2 Tunneling Protocol'
 1. Gateway: `l2tpvpn.sn1.mesh.nycmesh.net`
-1. Username: `nycmesh`
+1. Username: `your personal user name`
-1. Password: `nycmeshnet` (you may have to click a question mark on the right of the textbox to allow saving the password)
+1. Password: `your personal passwrod` (you may have to click a question mark on the right of the textbox to allow saving the password)
 1. Click "IPsec Settings"
 1. Check "Enable IPsec tunnel to L2TP host"
 1. Pre-shared key: `nycmeshnet`